andrewdavis23/planet-of-the-scrapes/README.md

 Install module into virtual enviornment.
 This is recommended by the creators because their module can interfere with other modules.
 Also, failure to import the installed scrapy module is common.
 A virtual environment is a solution.

+> # Navigate to the location where you want your virtual environment
 > python3 -m venv scrapYard-env
+>

-Change environment path.
+> # Change environment path to new location.
+>
+> # Install scrapy to environment library (not working)

-> pip install scrapy ???? <--This isn't working
+> pip install scrapy